kauser-cse-buet/flame-detection-system/README.md

 ## Some Words to Say

 When I began the study of this subject, I found a lot of articles and very little code on the Internet.
-So when I finally finished my graduation design, I decided to make it open source.
+So when I finally finished it, I decided to make it open source.

 Note that, this project is not ready for practical application.
 Due to limited time spent on this project, the code is only partially optimized.
-However, the response time is totally acceptable when tesing on my Mac.
+However, the response time is totally acceptable when testing on my Mac.

 ## Build Environment